THAMIZH-ARASU/Intel-8085-Microprocessor-Simulator/README.md

 2. **Memory Viewer**: Shows the contents of memory locations in hexadecimal format
 3. **Register Display**: Shows the current state of all CPU registers (A, B, C, D, E, H, L, SP, PC)
 4. **Status Flags**: Displays the state of all CPU flags (S, Z, AC, P, C)
-5. **Control Panel**: Contains buttons for Run, Step, Stop, and Reset operations
+5. **Control Panel**: Contains buttons for Run, Step, Stop, Reset, Load/Save, and **🤖 Explain**
 6. **Terminal**: Shows all kinds of log about the system in real time
+7. **Theme Toggle**: Switch between dark and light modes for better user experience

 To view the output:
 1. Load or write your assembly code
 2. Click "Assemble" to compile the code
 3. Use the Run or Step buttons to execute the program
+4. Click "🤖 Explain" to get AI-powered code explanation
-4. The Memory Viewer and Register Display will update in real-time
+5. The Memory Viewer and Register Display will update in real-time

 ## Project Structure